bartdag/recodoc2/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These libraries and programs are required to analyze Java codebases.
 Analyzing
-Java codebases is a prerequisite for Java snippet parsing, model linking,
+Java codebases is a prerequisite for Java snippet parsing, model linking, and
 documentation improvements recommendation.
 If you plan to only use Support
 Channel or Documentation Analysis, you do not need these libraries and
 programs.